debe7408/e-mapis/doc/E-MAPIS_documentation.md

 ### 1.3 Complete functional requirements (reasoning/value behind the requirement) <a name="subparagraph3"></a>

-The main tool for this app will be a relational database, in particular PostgreSQL.
-After a fair amount of research, we found a suitable PostgreSQL geographic information system extension PostGIS.
+The main tool for this app will be a relational database, in particular PostgreSQL with a suitable PostgreSQL geographic information system extension PostGIS.
 It adds support for geographic objects allowing location queries to be run in SQL.
 To test if the data was correctly inserted, we will use the QGIS tool.
-For weather, traffic, and elevation information we will use public APIs.
+Since the weather and traffic highly impact road trips, public APIs containing this type of information will be used.
+Elevation will also be taken into account because it impacts energy consumption.

 ![Flowchart 2.
 Effective route-finding algorithm](/assets/Flowchart2.png)